carbon-language/carbon-lang/docs/design/generics/details.md

 To get a uniform representation across different `impl` definitions, before type parameters are replaced the declarations are normalized as follows:

--   For impl declarations lexically inline in a class definition, the type is added between the `impl` and `as` keywords if the type is left out.
+-   For `impl` declarations that are lexically inline in a class definition, the type is added between the `impl` and `as` keywords if the type is left out.
 -   Pointer types `T*` are replaced with `Ptr(T)`.
 -   The `extend` keyword is removed, if present.
 -   The `forall` clause introducing type parameters is removed, if present.